-The grants we give currently range from a minimum of £1,000 to a maximum of £15,000, and are directly related to the cost of the project involved.
-Within the above limits, grants for churches are usually 15% of the project cost, to the nearest £100.
+The Trust now awards grants ranging from a minimum of £1,000 to a maximum of £25,000.
+These are directly related to the cost of the project involved.
+Within the above limits, the maximum percentage project cost is 25%, to the nearest £100.
+The level of grant awarded is at the Trustees discretion and will depend on the denomination of the Church and type of work being undertaken.
 Such arrangements are subject to constant review.

 They will normally be for capital projects involving building work: repairs, improvements or extensions.
 We do not consider applications for help with projects costing over £1 million, nor do we consider funding for a small part of such larger projects.